Bobcats in Ohio

 The Bobcat (Lynx rufus) is native to North America, although it ranges from southern Canada through most US states and into Mexico.
 Bobcats in Ohio were once non-existent but now have healthy, rising numbers.

-A Brief Overview of Bobcats in Ohio
+About Bobcats in Ohio

 Bobcats are around double the size of an average-sized domestic cat.
 Bobcat males tend to be larger than females and they can weigh 40 lbs.
 Bobcats have thick fur that is quite dense and incredibly soft.
 The colors of each bobcat differ in much the same way as domesticated cats.